 Please Note: The Bras D'or, Scottish, Jacobite, and Khattar collections may only be viewed in the library.
 Patrons can fill out a Special Collections Retrieval Form and library staff will pull the book(s).
 The book(s) will generally be available at the circulation desk the next business day.

 Patrons may place a hold on any book signed out by another patron.
 Placing a hold prevents the borrowing patron from renewing the book and places the requesting patron next in the queue for that book.
 In the event that a book has three or more holds on it, the loan period shall be shortened to 10 days to accommodate the demand.
 Holds may be placed online or by contacting the Circulation Desk.
 When a book is urgently needed, patrons are urged to contact the Circulation Desk so that a recall may be placed on the book.

 Normally, CBU Library books will be returned in the return bin located at the Library entrance.
 Thanks to the "Borrow Anywhere, Return Anywhere" initiative, CBU Library books may be returned to any library, public or academic, anywhere in Nova Scotia.
 The item will be considered returned as of the date it is handed in, even though it could take several days for the book to return to its home library.

 CBU Library reserve material must be returned to the CBU Library.
 If returned to any other library, fines may accumulate while the book is in transit back to the CBU Library.

-All books returned to the Library will be returned to the shelf after 72 hours.
-During this time, the item status "Waiting to be shelved" will show in the Novanet Catalog.
+All books returned to the Library will be returned to the shelf as soon as possible.
 Any material found off the shelf in the Library will also be returned to the shelf by Library staff.
 Patrons are asked not to reshelf material they have used but to place on clearly marked tables.